daveshap/Quickly_Extract_Science_Papers/README.md

 Scientific papers are coming out TOO DAMN FAST so we need a way to very quickly extract useful information.

+## Repo Contents

+- `chat.py` - this file is a simple chatbot that will chat with you about the contents of `input.txt` (you can copy/paste anything into this text file).
+Very useful to quickly discuss papers.
+- `generate_multiple_reports.py` - this will consume all PDFs in the `input/` folder and generate summaries in the `output/` folder.
+This is helpful for bulk processing such as for literature reviews.
+- `render_report.py` - this will render all the reports in `output/` to a an *easier* to read file in `report.html`.

 ## EXECUTIVE SUMMARY